vladfaust/http-multiserver.cr/README.md

 ## About

-`HTTP::Multiserver` dispatches a server request to another vanilla `HTTP::Server` depending on its path (a.k.a.
-Ruby's [Rack::URLMap](http://www.rubydoc.info/gems/rack/Rack/URLMap)).
+`HTTP::Multiserver` dispatches a server request to another vanilla `HTTP::Server` depending on its path similar to Ruby's [Rack::URLMap](http://www.rubydoc.info/gems/rack/Rack/URLMap).

 ## Installation